NextGen Learning To Elevate Your Airway Practice

 What’s the lesson here?

-If we had the perfect early warning system to alert us about difficulty ahead we could always navigate around it.
+If we had the perfect early warning system to alert us about the difficulties ahead, we could always navigate around them.
 But how good is our navigation system?
 Let’s find out.

 where do we go wrong